-Gastrointestinal cancer can include any cancer that occurs in the anus, colon, bile duct, esophagus, liver, pancreas, peritoneal cavity, rectum, small intestine or stomach.
-This can include colorectal cancer, esophageal cancer, liver cancer, pancreatic cancer and stomach cancer.
+Gastrointestinal cancer can include any cancer that occurs in the anus, colon, bile duct, esophagus, liver, pancreas, peritoneal cavity, rectum, large or small intestine or stomach.
+This can include anal cancer, colorectal cancer, esophageal cancer, liver and bile duct cancers, pancreatic cancer and stomach cancer.

 General signs and symptoms of gastrointestinal cancer may include:

-Esophageal cancer occurs in the tube that carries food from the mouth to the stomach.
+Esophageal cancer is a cancer that occurs in the esophagus, the long, hollow tube that extends from your throat to your stomach.